RehabAbotalep/RehabAbotalep.github.io/_posts/2023-09-13-add-users-to-security-group.md

 7. **Looping:** The script continues looping and fetching users in batches until the total number of users fetched is less than the batch size (100).

-**🔴IMPORTANT❗🔴**
+> The default limit for displaying project security group members in Azure DevOps is **500**,  So, If you plan to use the provided script to add more than 500 users, remember that only the first 500 will be visible.

-The default limit for displaying project security group members in Azure DevOps is **500**,  So, If you plan to use the provided script to add more than 500 users, remember that only the first 500 will be visible.
+{: .prompt-danger }

 **References**